+10-508-111

-General and Oral Pathology 10-508-111
+General and Oral Pathology

+3 credits

 This course prepares the student dental hygienist to determine when to consult, treat or refer clients with various disease, infection or physiological conditions.
+Student loss to see the second se physiological conditions.
 Students learn to recognize the signs, causes, and implications of common pathological conditions including inflammatory responses, immune disorders, genetic disorders, developmental disorders of tissues and cysts, oral tissue trauma, and neoplasm of the oral cavity.
-Pre-requisite: All listed Pre-Dental, first and second semester courses.
-Co-requisites: 10-508-112, 10-508-114, 10-508-115, and 10-508-116,
+Pre-requisite: all listed Pre-Dental, first and second semester courses.
+Co-requisites: 10-508-112, 10-508-114, 10-508-115, and 10-508-116.

-10-508-112 Dental Hygiene Process 3
+10-508-112 Dental Hygiene Process 3 5 credits